Is Sri Lanka a country you have wondered about visiting?

 Mirissa Whale Watching Best Time of Year

-If you arrive between March and April, book a whale watch to see the magnificent blue whales.
-The largest marine mammal on the planet.
+If you arrive between March and April, book a whale watch to see the magnificent blue whales—the largest marine mammal on the planet.

-Whale watching season runs from November to April to avoid the monsoon season, so you have an enjoyable experience.
+The whale-watching season runs from November to April to avoid the monsoon season, so you have an enjoyable experience.

 Freshest Seafood at the Local Fishing Village